‘Digital Transformation’ has entered the modern-day business dictionary in much the same way as blockchain, GDPR and Big Data.

 If you don’t have a firm grasp on what information you hold, including its status and possible associated value or risk, then in a GDPR age, you’re playing a dangerous game of Russian Roulette.

 Determining what should be kept and why, where and how it is stored – and who is responsible – is vital to future-proofing the information flow across your business.
+And if you need to destroy the data, make sure you take the right approach.

 3. Sometimes you need to go back to move forward